 About Stock Car Racing

-BriSCA (British Stockcar Association) Formula One Stock Car Racing first ever meeting was held at New Cross Stadium, London on April 16th 1954.
+BriSCA (British Stockcar Association) held the first ever meeting in the UK at New Cross Stadium, London on April 16th 1954.

 Formula One Stock Cars are purpose built, open wheeled, unlimited engine capacity single seater racing cars.
 They are built to very strict specifications and compete on oval circuits in the UK and Europe.